 Our marketing automation feature is a powerful tool to help keep in touch with customers long after they have submitted their information to your list.
 Below are three goal-driven email marketing ideas for your ShortStack lists.

 A few weeks after the holiday festivities have concluded, send people who signed up for your lists a discount code for your store.
 After all, they have gift cards and holiday gift money to use up, so give them an incentive to make your business a stop on their shopping trip.
 Along with the discount code, use the email to introduce shoppers to new products you have received since the holidays that might not have been on their wish lists a few weeks earlier.

 2. New year goal: promote a new product

-Have a new product launching in 2018?
+Have a new product launching in 2020?
 Be sure to leverage those emails you collected during the holidays!
-Send an email announcing the imminent arrival your new product.
+Send an email announcing the imminent arrival of your new product.
 Include a mention of a few of the benefits of the product.
-You could even create a ShortStack campaign announcing the product, and include links in your email to the campaign where the users can learn more.
+You could even create a ShortStack campaign announcing the product and include links in your email to the campaign where the users can learn more.
 If you have free samples, consider offering those samples to folks on your list in exchange for a review of your product.

 3. New year goal: encourage customer engagement

 Customer engagement can lead to brand loyalty and customer retention, both of which are important to driving sales.
 Customer engagement can help people connect personally with your brand.
 As we know, contests can be great for facilitating customer engagement, and marketing automation is a perfect way to promote your contests.
 A few days before your contest launches, let folks on your list know that it’s coming up.
 Give them a sneak peek at the prizes, or let them know that they need to do to enter (e.g., create a video, post a selfie, etc).
 Then, a few days into the contest, send a follow-up email to your list to make sure those who are interested have submitted their entries.